Elementary Handbook

 Early Dismissals

 Students may be released early from school for lawful reasons including but not limited to: illness, medical appointments and court attendance (Board Policy 204).
-Please notify the office on the day of the early dismissal via note or email.
+Please notify the office on the day of the early dismissal.
 In the message indicate the date, pick-up time, reason, and person who will be picking up the student.
 Depending on the time of the dismissal and if the student returns to school, dismissals may count as a full or half-day of excused absence.

 Absences

-4. Educational trips that are not school sponsored, but are of an educational nature.
-Requests will be approved on an individual basis, and will be contingent upon the student completing all assignments made during his or her absence.
-It is strongly recommended that only one trip be taken each year, and that it be only one week (5 school days) in length.
+• Educational trips that are not school sponsored but are of an educational nature.
+Requests will be approved on an individual basis and will be contingent upon the student completing all assignments made during his or her absence.
+It is strongly recommended that only one trip be taken each year, and that it be only one week in length.

 Excuses

-Any time a student is absent from school, he or she MUST provide a written note from a parent or guardian explaining the reason for the absence.
+Any time a student is absent from school, he or she MUST provide an excuse from a parent or guardian explaining the reason for the absence.
+Excuses should be submitted through Skyward.
 The legal reasons for absences are located in the Absences Section but include situations such as illness, doctor’s appointments, or family emergencies.

-All absences will be entered as unexcused and unlawful until the school receives a written excuse explaining the absence.
-Written excuses must be submitted within three (3) school days after the absence.
-If a written excuse is not received within the three (3) day period the absence will remain as unexcused.
-Excuses will be accepted from parents/ guardians in the form of an email to the building secretary or a written note upon return.
+All absences, including tardiness, will be considered as unexcused and unlawful until the school receives a written excuse explaining the absence.
+Written excuses must be submitted within three (3) school days after the absence (five school days if written by a medical professional).
+If a written excuse is not received within the three (3) day period the absence will remain unexcused.

 Make-Up Work